 A RightsObjectContainer holds a Rights Object that is being sent from a DRM Requester to a DRM Agent.
 Consistent with the structure of a Rights Object, the Rights Object Container consists of the <rights> element and the <signature> element in the ROPayload [DRM-v2.1].
+Unlike the ROPayload, the RightsObjectContainer does not include an <encKey> element.
+Unlike the ProtectedRO [DRM-v2.1], the RightsObjectContainer does not include a <mac> element (generated by the RI over the ROPayload) that is checked as part of [DRM-v2.1] RO installation.
+Consequently, "install" as used in this Technical

+Specification does not include such <mac> element verification.
 The contents of the <rights> element of the Rights Object Container MUST be canonicalised as Exclusive Canonical XML format, as specified in [XC14N].